capwater4/subreddit-keyword-discord-notifier/README.md

       - NEW_POST_LIMIT=10 #specifies the # of new posts that are
       - CHECK_FREQUENCY=60 #controls how often the script checks your subreddit
 ```
 Welcome message, post limit and check frequency are optional and will default to the values shown above.
 You may need to adjust these based on how active the subreddit is.
+Either use .env or fill these out in docker compose, not both.

 ## Installation
-There are 3 ways of running the service:
+Clone the repo or download the zip.
+There are 3 ways of running the script:
 - Using docker compose (recommended)
 - Building docker locally
 - Running the python script locally